thinlizzy/die-xml/README.txt

 For linux systems, you can now make the build directory.
 For Windows systems, you can open the die_xml.sln file in the build directory.

+Testcases with some usage examples are presented in the die-xml-test directory, which can be built in the same way.

 Enjoy!